MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-agentless-data-collection.md

 Agentless scanning for virtual machines provides:

-- **Software inventory**: Scan your [software inventory](/defender/defender-vulnerability-management/tvm-software-inventory) for broad visibility with integrated Microsoft Defender Vulnerability Management.
+- **Scan software inventory**: Scan your [software inventory](/defender/defender-vulnerability-management/tvm-software-inventory) for broad visibility with integrated Microsoft Defender Vulnerability Management.
--  **Vulnerability scanning**: [Assess machines for vulnerabilities](auto-deploy-vulnerability-assessment.md) using integrated Defender Vulnerability Management.
+-  **Scan for vulnerabilities**: [Assess machines for vulnerabilities](auto-deploy-vulnerability-assessment.md) using integrated Defender Vulnerability Management.
-- **Secrets scanning**: Locate plain text secrets in your compute environment with agentless [secrets scanning](secrets-scanning.md).
+- **Scan for secrets on machines**: Locate plain text secrets in your compute environment with agentless [secrets scanning](secrets-scanning.md).
-- **Detect malware threats**: [Scan machines for malware and viruses](agentless-malware-scanning.md) using [Microsoft Defender Antivirus](/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-windows).
+- **Scan for malware**: [Scan machines for malware and viruses](agentless-malware-scanning.md) using [Microsoft Defender Antivirus](/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-windows).

 Agentless scanning is available in the following Defender for Cloud plans: